 Similar to kale, there are also a number of benefits to eating chia seed.
 Online articles about chia seeds are from some of the same sources as were written on the benefits of kale – WebMD, Dr. Axe, and Healthline.
 A short list of the what makes chia seeds good for you include:

-– Have both protein and fiber
+- Chia seeds have both protein and fiber.

 Alright, enough of a health lesson.
 On to the recipe.

-How to Make a Kid Friendly Blueberry Kale Smoothie
+How to Make a Blueberry Kale Smoothie